pnghai/strawberryswap-info-api/README.md

-# PancakeSwap API
+# StrawberrySwap API

-The PancakeSwap API is a set of endpoints used by market aggregators (e.g. coinmarketcap.com) to surface PancakeSwap liquidity and volume information.
+The StrawberrySwap API is a set of endpoints used by market aggregators (e.g. coinmarketcap.com) to surface StrawberrySwap liquidity and volume information.
 All information is fetched from the underlying subgraphs.

 ## Documentation